CSIRT-SK/viruschecker/README.md

  database with SHA-256 hashes computed automatically from the scanned file.
 Note that the driver uploads only hash of the file to VirusTotal and never the file itself.

-[//]: # "In the following subsections we provide a step-by-step instructions for successful deployment."

 ### 2.1 Prepare a virtual machine

 The recommended setup for the whole Virus Checker system is to have all AVs and the drivers